Skip to content

 }

-If you skip proxy_http_version 1.1, Nginx uses HTTP/1.0 which does not support connection upgrades at all.
+1. Without proxy_http_version 1.1, Nginx uses HTTP/1.0, which does not support connection upgrades at all.

 What headers are required for a WebSocket handshake?